fredrikbergqvist/fredrikbergqvist/README.md

 I'm a web developer with more than 25 years of experience.
 I used to do .NET but these days it's all about frontend, React and Next.js 😁

-Occationaly I write blog posts at my personal homepage: [www.bergqvist.it](https://www.bergqvist.it) and if you want to reach me I'm on twitter as [@f_bergqvist](https://twitter.com/f_bergqvist)
+Occationaly I write blog posts at my personal homepage: [www.bergqvist.it](https://www.bergqvist.it) and if you want to reach me I'm on Bluesky as [fbergqvist.bsky.social](https://bsky.app/profile/fbergqvist.bsky.social)